Sampul-CodeMine/alx-low_level_programming/0x14-bit_manipulation/README.md

 Bit manipulation, in some cases can drastically reduce the need to loop through a data structure and can speed up execution as bit manipulation are processed in parallel.

-Before we move deeply into Bit manipulation operations on digits, we will quickly bring to your rememberance the following `**Logic and Truth Table**`.
+Before we move deeply into Bit manipulation operations on digits, we will quickly bring to your remembrance the following **Logic and Truth Table**.

 The Computer systems work with low level digits which are the binary digits (`0's and 1's`).